 Optional: food coloring

-- Spread the icing onto the cookies using a knife, spoon or frosting bag or bottle.
+- Spread onto the cookies using a knife, spoon or frosting bag or bottle.

 - Decorate cookies as desired.
 Allow icing to harden before storing.